MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 ### <a name="BKMK_CPP_Customize_stepping_behavior"></a> Customize C++ stepping behavior independent of Just My Code settings

 In C++ projects, you can specify functions to step over by listing them as *NoStepInto* functions in *\*.natstepfilter* files.
-Functions listed in *\*.natstepfilter* files are not dependent on Just My Code settings.
+Functions listed in *\*.natstepfilter* files aren't dependent on Just My Code settings.
 A NoStepInto function tells the debugger to step over the function, even if it calls some StepInto functions or other user code.
 Unlike functions listed in *.natjmc*, the debugger will step into the first line of user code inside the NoStepInto function.

 - To specify non-user code for all local Visual Studio users, add the *.natstepfilter* file to the *%VsInstallDirectory%\Common7\Packages\Debugger\Visualizers* folder.
 - To specify non-user code for an individual user, add the *.natstepfilter* file to the *%USERPROFILE%\My Documents\\<Visual Studio version\>\Visualizers* folder.